artefactual/archivematica-docs/user-manual/archival-storage/aic.rst

    :width: 80%
    :alt: Click on Add under Metadata

 4. Enter Dublin Core metadata.
-Recommended minimum is Title and Part of AIC.
+At a minimum, the AIC identifier (Part of AIC field) is required.
 However, if desired, use the metadata entry template to create a more detailed description of the AIP contents:

 .. image:: images/AIC_metadata.*
    :align: center